Progress chart for CAFM, IT and management, clear visualisation of industry developments and IT solutions.

 1st case study: The implementation of an IT maturity model

 A medium-sized IT company decided to optimise its internal processes with the help of a IT maturity model to evaluate.
-The Maturity level analysis revealed that the Project management-tools were being used inefficiently.
-The company then implemented regular training and optimised the use of the software.
+The Maturity level analysis revealed that the Project management-Tools were being used inefficiently.
+The company then implemented regular training sessions and optimised software usage.
 The result?
-An increase in project efficiency of 30% in just six months!
+A 301% increase in project efficiency in just six months!

 2. example from facility management

-A large hospital used the Maturity concept to improve its facility management processes.
-Thanks to the Maturity assessment the team was able to identify bottlenecks in maintenance planning and prioritised the training of employees in the use of new technologies.
-This led to a significant reduction in downtime and increased patient satisfaction.
+A large hospital implemented the Maturity concept to improve its facility management processes.
+Thanks to the Maturity assessment The team was able to identify bottlenecks in maintenance planning and prioritised training employees in the use of new technologies.
+This led to a significant reduction in downtime and higher patient satisfaction.

 3. agile maturity models in product development

 Also noteworthy is the use of agile maturity models in a start-up in the field of software development.
-By introducing a continuous feedback mechanism based on the maturity model, the team was able to respond more quickly to customer requests and iterate products faster.
-This not only led to better marketability, but also significantly increased employee engagement - after all, who wouldn't want to be part of an agile team?
+By introducing a continuous feedback mechanism based on the maturity model, the team was able to respond more quickly to customer concerns and iterate products faster.
+This not only led to better marketability, but also significantly increased employee engagement – because who wouldn't want to be part of an agile team?

-"Using the maturity model is like GPS navigation for companies - it not only shows you the best route, but also helps you avoid detours!"
+„Applying the maturity model is like GPS navigation for businesses – it not only shows you the best route, but also helps you avoid detours!“

 Are you ready to achieve similar success in your company?
 Let us inspire you!
 Use the maturity model as a tool for self-evaluation and optimisation.
 Don't forget: The first step towards change begins with an awareness of the current status of your processes.